Last Updated | September 6, 2022

 What are the three levels of health information technology interoperability?

 When it comes down to health information technology interoperability, the three levels include foundational, semantic, and structural levels.
 These levels will coordinate and correlate the information and data exchange.

 What are the primary challenges for interoperability?

-The interoperability challenges include the absence of consistency, lack of standardization for receiving, sending, and managing the data between various healthcare systems.
+The interoperability challenges include the absence of consistency, and lack of standardization for receiving, sending, and managing the data between various healthcare systems.
 In addition, the difficulty in analysis and measurement is another challenge in interoperability.